 The added value of bringing such a diverse group of people together is that they find solutions to joint challenges and opportunities, such as how to engage young key populations, manage volunteers and document community empowerment.
 Some partners were inspired to plan new activities, for example starting the process of documenting results and lessons learnt on community empowerment:

 “I have learnt that we need to document lessons learnt and results we achieved.
-We got inspired by the lessons learnt model of COC Netherlands and CHESA in Tanzania.
+We got inspired by the lessons learnt model of COC Netherlands.
 I will propose to my organisation to focus on one theme per year and document the process of learning and capture our results.
 We can use this to improve our programming and share lessons with others”, says Ikka from OPSI, a sex worker-led organization in Indonesia.

 Other partners plan to strengthen existing project activities, for example using evidence from the key population implementation tools.
 These are tools partners and communities can use to plan evidence-based programmes.
 Others plan to improve their data system: